MSW Certificates

 Promoting Child and Adolescent Well-Being (ChAP) Certificate

-The MSW Certificate in Promoting Child and Adolescent Well-Being allows students to focus their field placement and certificate courses in specific systems and youth populations in preparation for a career serving children and families.
+The MSW Certificate in Promoting Child and Adolescent Well-Being allows students to focus their practicum and certificate courses in specific systems and youth populations in preparation for a career serving children and families.

 The ChAP Certificate is offered to students in the Traditional and Blended MSW programs, including Advanced Standing and both the clinical and management and policy specializations.